 3. Change course, if necessary

 What if your portfolio is not performing as well as you expected?
 When you are reviewing your portfolio you may see how certain funds or asset classes are underperforming, and that can derail your financial goals.

 You might want to reconsider whether your investments match the current market conditions.

 It is not necessary to shake everything up and go back to square one.
 However, when you are reviewing your portfolio, it is a good time to consider whether you should cut your losses, or change course.

 However, investment can be a game of patience.
-If you are the type of investors who put in money systematically, in the right shares, you may consider holding on to your investments patiently, and you may see your investment generate outstanding returns.
 It is important to know when to exit and when to be patient.
 Follow a disciplined investment approach besides keeping a long-term broad picture in mind.